SoftwareBrothers/better-docs/README.md

 </script>
 ```

-You can put as many `@example` tags as you like in one component and name each of them like this:
+You can put as many `@example` tags as you like in one component and "caption" each of them like this:

 ```javascript
 /**